intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

  - KVM\_FEATURE\_NOP\_IO\_DELAY: Only affects nops.
  - KVM\_FEATURE\_PV\_SEND\_IPI: Equivalent to APIC write.
  - KVM\_HINTS\_REALTIME: Changes spinlock behavior, but just a hint.

+ .. _sec-cpuids:

 CPUID
 -----

-In theory, CPUID could be used to let the guest kernel execute non-hardened code paths.
+Reading untrusted CPUIDs could be used to let the guest kernel execute non-hardened code paths.
 The TDX module ensures that most CPUID values are trusted (see 18.2 in https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf), but some are configurable via the TD\_PARAMS structure or can be provided by the untrusted